shafiei-masih/SAL/README.md

 # SAL — Saccade Analysis Lab

-A MATLAB toolkit for detecting and analyzing **saccades** (rapid eye movements) from time series of eye poisiton data acquired using different eye-tracking systems, incluing search-coil and vide-based eye trackers. ts core saccade-detection method builds on the adaptive velocity-threshold principle introduced by Nyström and Holmqvist (2010), using fixation-period noise levels to define data-driven thresholds for identifying rapid eye movements.
+A MATLAB toolkit for detecting and analyzing **saccades** (rapid eye movements) from time series of eye poisiton data acquired using different eye-tracking systems, incluing search-coil and vide-based eye trackers.
+Its core saccade-detection method builds on the adaptive velocity-threshold principle introduced by Nyström and Holmqvist (2010), using fixation-period noise levels to define data-driven thresholds for identifying rapid eye movements.

 ## Features